What Is Staff-Assisted Home Dialysis?

 With staff-assisted home dialysis treatment, there is no need for a care partner.
 Freedom at Home Dialysis Support team includes: Your licensed and experienced Dialysis Nurse who administers your treatment will support you, and you’ll always be under the supervision of your Nephrologist.
-Your Nephrologist will follow up with you monthly either by seeing you at your place of residence or at his/her offfice every month.
+Your Nephrologist will follow up with you monthly either by seeing you at your place of residence or his/her office every month.
 You can always have your family continue to support you, but you won’t need to take up much as much of their time.
-Your Renal Dietician will perform an initial visit on your place of residence to review your health history and educate you and your family your dietary regimen.
-The Renal Dietician will follow up with your care at a minimum of once a month.
-Your Renal Social Worker will also perform an initial visit at your place of residence and assess your overall social, emotional and medical condition in order to assist you with appropriate resources for you and your family.
+Your Renal Dietician will perform an initial visit to your place of residence to review your health history and educate you and your family on your dietary regimen.
+The Renal Dietician will follow up with your care at least once a month.
+Your Renal Social Worker will also perform an initial visit at your place of residence and assess your overall social, emotional, and medical condition to assist you with appropriate resources for you and your family.
 Your Renal Social Worker will follow up with you monthly to ensure that proper support is always available for you.

 What Your Dialysis Schedule Looks Like?

 Another big difference between home dialysis treatment and staff-assisted home dialysis is the schedule that you set your dialysis on.
 When you’re responsible for administering your treatments, there are lots of things that you must consider when you set your schedule, such as how tired or how well you feel every day.
 You may have to do your dialysis when you’re not feeling up to it, and that can lead to mistakes or unfortunate side effects.
 With staff-assisted home dialysis, you won’t be responsible for the treatment, so you will be able to undergo it even if you are feeling tired.
 Your nurse will take care of it, so you don’t have to worry about it.